API Overview

 Terminal

-interface represents the terminal device.
+The Terminal interface represents the terminal device.
 It provides methods for:

 - Reading input